Androz2091/discord-giveaways/README.md

 -   **client**: the discord client (your discord bot instance).
 -   **options.storage**: the json file that will be used to store giveaways.
 -   **options.updateCountdownEvery**: the number of milliseconds it will take to update the timers.
--   **options.endedGiveawaysLifetime**: duration for which the ended giveaways remain in the database after they are ended. ⚠ Giveaways deleted from the DB cannot get rerolled anymore!
+-   **options.endedGiveawaysLifetime**: duration for which the ended giveaways remain in the database after they are ended.
 -   **options.default.botsCanWin**: if bots can win giveaways.
 -   **options.default.exemptPermissions**: an array of discord permissions.
 Members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
 -   **options.default.embedColor**: a hexadecimal color for the embeds of giveaways when they are running.